BafanaMadume/POWERBI/README.md

   = Abbreviations lead to confusion because they're often overused or not universally agreed on.

 # MODEL DATA WITH POWER BI
+* what a Power BI semantic model is, which data loading approach to use, and how to build out your semantic model to get the insights you need.
+* prepare for the Microsoft Certified: Data Analyst Associate certification.

+### INTRODUCTION
+* the semantic model underpins report and dashboard development.
+* To produce the right reports and dashboards, you should have a clear understanding of the questions that your report and dashboard users will ask.

+* When developing the model, you will complete the following tasks:
+  - Connect to data
+  - Transform and prepare data
+  - Define business logic by adding Data Analysis Expressions (DAX) calculations.
+  - Publish the model to Power BI

+ * A semantic model can be developed in many ways, yet one or several of those ways are more optimal.
+ *  Optimal models are important for delivering good query performance and for minimizing data refresh times and the use of service resources, including memory and CPU

+## STAR SCHEMA DESIGN
+* A single-table model can be a simple design, perhaps one that's suitable for a data exploration task or proof of concept
+* An optimal model adheres to star schema design principles.